icewolfz/jiMUD/docs/codeeditor.md

     - `Width` the width of the virtual area, min 2, max 100
     - `Height` the height of the virtual area, min 2, max 100
     - `Depth` the height of the virtual area, min 1, max 100
-  - `Advanced` optional advanced featuers
+  - `Advanced` optional advanced features
     - `Coordinates` Enable coordinate system and assign x,y,z coords to each room
     - `Room cache` the # of rooms the area caches before it starts removing old rooms, default: 200
     - `Default exits` the default exits each room will start with, note edge rooms will have all exits leading out of the area stripped out, **Note** up and down are disabled if depth is only 1